kickbessie612/prop-master/app/README.md

 ## Setlists

-### Get all Setlists of a current user
+### Get all setlists of a current user

-Returns all the prophouses in database.
+Returns all the setlists of a current user.

 - Require Authentication: true
 - Request